 Underground tombs have been found all over the Americas – from Mexico to Argentina but their largest concentration is in Colombia.
 And Tierradentro is one of Colombia’s greatest pre-Hispanic attractions.

 The Spanish found this mountaintop area so isolated they called it – ‘Tierra a dentro’ or the land on the inside.
 The area has always been inhabited by the Nasa (Paez), Colombia’s largest indigenous group.
-Still residing in the area, many of whom take turns working at the park.
+Still residing in the area, many take turns working at the park.

 -Tierradentro has been relatively unvisited for years-

 The Nasa have always been key in the fight for indigenous rights in Colombia.
-Left leaning peasant leagues have been active here since the 1930s the era of ‘La Violencia’ and more recently the Nasa heartland has been a fertile ground for the revolutionary group FARC.
+Left leaning peasant leagues have been active here since the 1930s, the era of ‘La Violencia’, and more recently the Nasa heartland has been a fertile ground for the revolutionary group FARC.
 For years tourists kept away from the park due to the fighting between guerrilla and paramilitary groups.
 But in the last few years the fighting has ceased and visitors have been increasing.
 San Agustin underwent a similar experience though Tierradentro has remained the much less visited site.

 There are 162 subterranean tombs located in 4 different sites dating back to the 6th to 9th centuries A.D.
 Carved into volcanic rock the tombs open to the west.
 Spiral staircases lead to a main chambers 15 to 24 feet below the surface.
-The main rooms are 30-36 feet wide with supporting columns and small walled chambers where the bodies were buried.
+The main rooms are 30-36 feet wide with supporting columns and small walled chambers where bodies were buried.
 The walls were scored with geometric patterns and painted red, black and white; red representing life, black death and white the hope of passing to the next life.

 These burial sites were abandoned before the 13th century.
 Farmers discovering the tombs uncovered them which led to many of the tombs being looted during the 18th and 19th centuries.
 In 1945, Tierradentro was declared a National Monument.
 The Colombian government created the park to protect the tombs, sites, carvings and paintings from looters and further natural deterioration.
-Most of the main tombs were covered with roofs to prevent flooding and doors with locks installed over tomb entrances.
+Most of the main tombs were covered with roofs to prevent flooding and padlocked doors installed over tomb entrances.